 The first step is to create a BI Engine dataset to store your BI Engine-managed table.
-To create your dataset:
+To create your dataset, follow these steps:

-In the navigation panel, in the Resources section, click your project name.
+In the navigation panel, in the Explorer panel, click your project name.

 - For Dataset ID, enter

 For Data location, choose United States (US).
-Currently, the public datasets are stored in the
+The public datasets are stored in the

 USmulti-region location.
-For simplicity, you should place your dataset in the same location.
+For simplicity, we recommend that you place your dataset in the same location.

 - For Dataset ID, enter